 Then came the pilgrimages—after watching In The Mood For Love and Chungking Express, she decided they’d meet in Hong Kong, to see the city in Wong Kar-Wai’s lush chromes and reds, where gorgeous cops, kooky waitresses, and couples walked around feeling lonely in crowds.

 Perhaps luck does favour desperate lovers: they made it to Hong Kong because ticket prices plummeted after Typhoon Mangkhut.
-They began at ground zero—Chungking Mansions, a building in the suburb of Tsim Sha Sui with low-cost hotels and shops.
+They began at ground zero—Chungking Mansions, a building with low-cost hotels and shops in Kowloon peninsula.
 They rode on the world’s longest outdoor escalator like in the film, hopped in century-old trams, and listened in on the honey cadence of Cantonese.
 They imagined themselves in a Second Wave drama of their own, eating egg tarts at Hong Kong’s cha chan tengs (no-frills cafés), and syncing noodle-slurps.
 They sensed that deep down they spoke the same emotional dialect.
 In each other’s company, the city was no longer just about vertigo-giving skyscrapers, but also a window into ageing shops of wood whittlers and paper sculptors.
 Back home, whenever she’d think of Hong Kong, it would be to the Cantonese cover of The Cranberries number, Dreams.